Nashon-Juma/DOMs-Js/README.md

 - The "audiocontext-setsinkid" directory contains an example of how to use the [`AudioContext.setSinkId()`](https://developer.mozilla.org/docs/Web/API/AudioContext/setSinkId) method and related features.
 [Run the example live](https://mdn.github.io/dom-examples/audiocontext-setsinkid/).

-- The "auxclick" directory contains a basic example demonstrating the new <code>auxclick</code> event type.
+- The "aux_click" directory contains a basic example demonstrating the new <code>auxclick</code> event type.
 See [GlobalEventHandlers.auxclick](https://developer.mozilla.org/docs/Web/API/GlobalEventHandlers/onauxclick) for more details, or [run the example live](https://mdn.github.io/dom-examples/auxclick/).

 - The "canvas" directory contains an example "chroma-keying" demonstrating how to use the Canvas API to manipulate videos: see [Manipulating video using canvas](https://developer.mozilla.org/docs/Web/API/Canvas_API/Manipulating_video_using_canvas) or [run the example live](https://mdn.github.io/dom-examples/canvas/chroma-keying/).